Märkischer Kreis: History

 The district was created in 1975 as part of the reorganization of North Rhine-Westphalian districts.
-The former districts of Lüdenscheid and Iserlohn, together with the City of Iserlohn, previously an urban district, plus the area around Balve (previously part of Arnsberg District) were amalgamated to form the new district.
+The former districts of Lüdenscheid and Iserlohn, previously an urban district, plus the area around Balve (previously part of Arnsberg District) were amalgamated to form the new district.
 Lüdenscheid District itself had been created just a few years earlier, in 1968, when the city of Lüdenscheid was merged with Altena District (originally created in 1753).
 The name Märkischer Kreis was chosen in recognition of the fact that most of its territory formerly belonged to the county of the Mark.

 Twinning

 Twinning with Wrexham County Borough (Wales, United Kingdom) dates from 1970 and was initiated by the precursor district, Iserlohn.

 In 1992 a twinning agreement was reached with the Finsterwalde District of Brandenburg, unofficial relations between the two districts having existed since German reunification in 1990.
 Following Finsterwald's merger with the district of Elbe-Elster, twinning with the new district was reconfirmed in 1996.

 In 2001 a twinning agreement was officially established with the district of Racibórz, in southern Poland.

+Since 2023, Märkischer Kreis also has a twinning with County Waterford in Ireland.